 UNC0621C cannot be compared in this way given the different method of including the NTS Optional Charge into the overall methodology proposals.
 It is not a comparable model to UNC 0636 but is very similar to UNC 0653.

+Workgroup view

+The majority/some of Workgroup participants thought that If one of the 636 proposals were to be implemented this could seriously jeopardise GB’s ability to comply with the EU regulations.